 In truth, however, you need to give Steven Wilson credit.
 Credit for having created a pretty varied, perfectly engineered piece of Alternative and Progressive Rock.
-Revisiting old places with through thoughtful musical interventions.
+Revisiting old places, with thorough and thoughtful musical interventions.
 And this by creating colorful soundscapes without succumbing to the urge to lather all those tracks with a ton of cheese.
-With greasy hair styles to boot.
+With greasy hairstyles to boot.
 So no, To The Bone is no pop album, yet it sports a pop lining for sure.

-To The Bone is definitely not your usual hamburger with fries, neither.
-This is a gourmet menu, best consumed in small portions and over a number of courses.
-So, yes, there is a fair chance that this album will – in time – obtain the same cvlt status than The Raven that refused to Sing.
+To The Bone is definitely not your usual hamburger with fries only.
+This is a gourmet menu, best consumed in small portions and over several courses.
+So, yes, there is a fair chance that this album will – in time – obtain the same cvlt status as The Raven that Refused to Sing.
 But it will not be able to blow Hand.
 Cannot.
 Erase. to smithereens.
 No sir, it won’t.